openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 this field is of no value and need not be set since reconciliation of the *DNSRecord* CR is a no-op when no DNS zones are configured.

+__Note:__

-__Note:__ Appropriate logging is a must on all controllers clearly indicating the current DNS management policy set on both ingresscontroller and DNSRecord and any subsequent effects, such as skipping reconciliation etc., must also be logged.
+- Appropriate logging is a must on all controllers clearly indicating the current DNS management policy set on both ingresscontroller and DNSRecord and any subsequent effects, such as skipping reconciliation etc., must also be logged.
+- Automatic `dnsManagementPolicy` assignment based on the `domain` is currently only supported on the AWS Platform.
+It will be expanded to other clouds once we are sure no one is depending on this behaviour ([BZ#2041616](https://bugzilla.redhat.com/show_bug.cgi?id=2041616) for additional information).

 ### Risks and Mitigations

-This feature does not support default ingresscontrollers, if updated to be unmanaged in conjunction with updating the domain could result in breaking cluster connectivity if not all components are properly updated.
+This feature does not support default ingresscontrollers when the ingresscontroller is updated to be unmanaged in conjunction with updating the domain could result in breaking cluster connectivity if not all components are properly updated.
 This should be done at the discretion of the cluster admin.
 The manual creation of the required DNS records will need to be done prior to making this change, as the canary controller will try to ensure that the ingress domains are reachable, and otherwise this sets the `cluster-ingress-operator` in a degraded state.

 ### Drawbacks